- Briefing Room

 (2) Managers may limit the number of hours any employee can work on a given day.
 For example, employees may be limited to 10 hours on any given workday.

-(3) Managers may establish core hours when employees must be on duty or in an approved leave status.
+(3) Managers must establish core hours when employees must be on duty or in an approved leave status.

 (4) Employees are responsible for requesting management approval in advance of varying their schedule.